vuestorefront/vue-storefront/packages/core/docs/advanced/calling-platform-api.md

 ## Extending Integrations

-Sometimes, it's necessary to override the original behavior either API-client or even an entire request that comes from an external platform.
+Sometimes, it's necessary to override the original behavior for either API-client or even an entire request that comes from an external platform.
 The Vue Storefront also provides a possibility to do this by using [middleware extensions](/advanced/server-middleware)